 - Web server code

-In standard Linux style, submit your final project as a .tar.gz compressed archive.
+Otherwise, if your program contains multiple source code files, create a .tar.gz compressed archive and upload that.
 To create the archive, assuming your files are in the folder "project2", run:

 $ tar -cvzf project2.tar.gz project2